Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: Case Studies

-This reinforces the strength of the large-signal stability analysis, despite its conservative time-scale constraints.
-The small-signal analysis alone might misleadingly suggest instability as eigenvalues approach zero, but the large-signal analysis confirms global stability and provides tuning insight.
-Moreover, from a practical viewpoint, the system remains stable under small-signal disturbances, even with faster communication rates, though with reduced stability margins.
-Thus, faster communication may allow for increased area of application, but requires practitioners to rely more on additional studies to compensate for the lack of large-signal stability guarantees, though, e.g., numerical/simulation-based analysis or time-domain simulations, which are more resource-intensive, time-consuming, case-specific, or require linearization.
+To examine how faster communication rates influence the system stability, we compute the eigenvalues of the case-specific DC microgrid for a parametric sweep of the communication time constants $\tau_p,\tau_d$.
+The resulting eigenvalue trajectories are given in \ref{Fig:SmallSignal_X3}~(a)(b) which illustrates that the convergence rates of the closed-loop system states approach zero when increasing the communication rates; however the system remains stable for all $\tau_p,\; \tau_d$.
+From a practical viewpoint, the system remains stable under small-signal disturbances, though with reduced stability margins.
+Thus, faster communication may allow for increased area of application, but requires practitioners to rely more on additional studies to compensate for the lack of large-signal stability guarantees, though, e.g., additional time-domain simulations.